DogePR/111/README.md

         --
         function Window.ChangeAnime(Name)
             Anime.Data = (
-                Name == "Ukraine Symbol" and Library.Theme.Astolfo or Name == "Aiko" and Library.Theme.Aiko or
+                Name == "Astolfo" and Library.Theme.Astolfo or
+                Name == "Aiko" and Library.Theme.Aiko or
                 Name == "Rem" and Library.Theme.Rem or
                 Name == "Violet" and Library.Theme.Violet or